-Durr appears to be angry that “criminals” are being flown and bused into mainly blue voting districts red states, just in time for the next redistricting census.
+Durr appears to be angry that “criminals” are being flown and bused into mainly blue voting districts and red states just in time for the next redistricting census.
 But Durr was not just one of those loudmouths who blows his diesel horn.
-He put his money where his mouth was, all $153.00 of it, to edge out a big government, anti Second Amendment rights activist, Steve Sweeney.
+He put his money where his mouth was, all $153.00, to edge out a big government, anti-Second Amendment rights activist, Steve Sweeney.

 The special election in New Jersey’s 11th district has been called for Sweeney, who lost to Edward Durr, a Republican.
 Over 99 percent of counties have reported, yet the A.P. is holding off on calling the race because it leans left.

 Sweeney has been a member of the state Senate since 2002 and has served as its president for the past 11 years.
 It is thought “Sweeney could be a shoo-in for a college professor or public school teacher with his background.

 So at least he won’t have a hard time finding a new job”, says Chera Guevera, a devoted communist, presently living on food stamps, living with her elderly mother in Section 8 housing.

 She is concerned she may have to get a job if Durr cuts welfare.
 She believes work is racist and that working is a form of being exploited by “systemic racism.”

 Conversely, a newly retired U.S. Marine, Jim Roan, says he is “still moving to Texas” because “my body, my choice.”
 This position is the battlefield of this unique election bid.